IMPORTANT INFORMATION FOR ROBOTICS AND BEYOND’S ENGINEERING, TECHNOLOGY & DESIGN ACADEMY TOPICS

 Prerequisites: For students aged 13+ with high interest in drone technology.
 Experience flying a drone will be helpful but not necessary.

-Advanced Game Design with Unity (expand for details)
+Advanced Game Design with Unity - NOT OFFERED

 This Academy topic will introduce the basic functions of the game development platform Unity.
 Students will learn to begin new projects, locate and use existing game code and begin to learn C# (C-sharp) as a programming language.
 Skills and concepts will include basic 2D and 3D game designs, art and design tools, graphics rendering and others.
 Computers will be provided at no cost during class if needed.